Holistic Explainable AI (H-XAI): Extending Transparency Beyond Developers in AI-Driven Decision Making: Approach

 \subsection{Traditional XAI Methods Used}

 While RDE provides explanations concerning the robustness of the models at a global level, it is not suitable for local feature attribution or communicating the robustness of the model at a global level.
 To address these needs, we integrate standard post-hoc explanation methods, which stakeholders may already be familiar with.
-The complete definitions of each can be found in Appendix \ref{app:xai-methods}.

-\textbf{PDPs:} Show the marginal effect of a feature on predictions by averaging over the dataset.
+\textbf{Partial Dependency Plots (PDPs):} Show the marginal effect of a feature on predictions by averaging over the dataset.
 Useful for understanding monotonicity or directionality, but unreliable when features are correlated.
 In Figure \ref{fig:gc-e2}, we use PDPs to examine the effect of credit amount across applicant groups.

-\textbf{SHAP:} Estimates the marginal contribution of each feature to a prediction, using additive Shapley values.
+\textbf{SHapley Additive exPlanations (SHAP):} Estimates the marginal contribution of each feature to a prediction, using additive Shapley values.
 For time-series models, we use TreeSHAP on surrogate models \cite{raykar2023tsshap} to reduce computational cost.
 This makes the explanations more scalable, even for long input sequences.
-In our case study, we evaluated the surrogate on a small subset (10\% of data, 60 samples) and found that its MASE and SMAPE differed from MOMENT’s by only 0.66 and 0.18\%, respectively (see Table \ref{tab:mase-smape-surrogate} in the appendix).
+In our case study, we evaluated the surrogate on a small subset (10\% of data, 60 samples) and found that its MASE and SMAPE differed from MOMENT's by only 0.66 and 0.18\%, respectively (see Table \ref{tab:mase-smape-surrogate} in the appendix).

 \textbf{Counterfactuals:} Identify minimal input changes needed to flip a prediction \cite{wachter2017counterfactual}.
 This is useful for questions like, ``What should this applicant change to get approved?''